Bloody Monday raid: Air strike phase

 Chief Warrant Officer Christopher RobenMoments before the TOWs hit the villa, Abdi Qeybdiid had just begun addressing the crowd of approximately 80 to 100 Somalis that had gathered.
-Present among them were prominent sheikhs, former judges, famous poets, professors, engineers, military officers, representatives of women's organizations and intellectuals who represented the most respected and best-educated of the Habr Gidr clan.
+Present among them were prominent sheikhs, former judges, famous poets, professors, engineers, military officers, representatives of women's organizations and intellectuals who represented the most respected and best-educated of the Habar Gidir clan.
 The first TOW broke through the second story wall, flew past Qeybdiid's face and exploded.
 A survivor recounted that the first missile had torn a hole in the wall and revealed the mass of encircling helicopters that appeared to be almost at eye level over the city.
-The Habr Gidr's most senior elder, Sheik Haji Mohamed Iman Aden, who was over 90 years old, was instantly killed in the first TOW missile volley along with other elders, as they were all directly sitting against the walls of the conference room.
+The Habar Gidir's most senior elder, Sheik Haji Mohamed Iman Aden, who was over 90 years old, was instantly killed in the first TOW missile volley along with other elders, as they were all directly sitting against the walls of the conference room.

-"What Farah saw and heard was a flash of light and a violent crack.
+What Farah saw and heard was a flash of light and a violent crack.
 He stood and took one step forward and heard the whooosh! of a second missile.
 There was another flash and explosion.
 He was thrown to the floor.
 Thick smoke filled the room.
 He tried to move forward but his way was blocked by bodies, a bloody pile of men and parts of men a meter high...Those who survived the first blast were feeling along the wall, groping for the door when the second missile had exploded.
 The air was thick with dark smoke and smelled of powder, blood, and burned flesh.
 Farah found the stairs, stood, and had taken one step down when a third missile exploded, disintegrating the staircase.
 He tumbled to the first floor.
 He sat up stunned, and felt himself for broken bones and wet spots...There was another explosion above him.
-Then another and another."
+Then another and another.